22battalion crest

 borax4After being discovered onboard the "Empress of Britain" (convoy X3) Borax lent his name to the shipboard magazine.

-Borax on parade
+Borax on parade in his official uniform

 Borax2Borax on parade in England